-It takes most organizations six months or longer to detect a data breach.
-Early detection can be critical to ensuring an incident doesn't become a full-scale breach.
-Security analysts at Gartner recommend real-time monitoring as an essential tool for the "rapid detection and response" necessary for both regulatory compliance and adequate protection.
+It takes most organizations six months or longer to detect and contain a data breach.
+Early detection is critical to ensuring an incident doesn't become a full-scale breach.
+Real-time monitoring is essential for the "rapid detection and response" necessary for both regulatory compliance and adequate protection.

-Verizon has found the majority of data breaches are complete in just minutes or less, which could indicate that real-time detection is the only kind that matters.
+The majority of data breaches are completed in just minutes or less.
+That said, real-time detection is the only kind that matters.

 Identifying Suspicious Changes

-While the information security threat vector is complex and rapidly evolving, certain patterns and types of activity can be signs of unauthorized access to your company's network.
-In this blog, you'll learn about some early warning signs of negative changes that may indicate you are under active attack.
-You'll also gain some insight into how to identify red flags before it's too late to protect your organization.
+While the information security threat landscape is complex and rapidly evolving, certain patterns and types of activity can indicate unauthorized access to your company's network.
+In this post, you'll learn about some early warning signs of negative changes that may indicate you are under active attack.
+You'll also gain insight into identifying red flags before it's too late to protect your organization.

 1. Strange User Access Patterns